sairbarbaros/CNN_Architectures/README.md

 # CNN_Architectures

-Including AlexNet, LeNet-5, and VGG-16.
-This is written by me step by step, you can gain a better insight into these CNN architectures.
++This repository includes AlexNet, LeNet-5, and VGG-16 CNN architectures.

++They are written by me step by step only using tensorflow.

++You can build your own models and increase accuracy with these CNN architectures.

++If you want to have a better insight, take a look at the functions.